Vizaxo/Cancon/Readme.md

 ### Concatenative Programming

-This is a concatenative language, which means that the programming is done not by applying functions to arguments (as is the case in most lanugages), but by composing functions together.
+This is a concatenative language, which means that the programming is done not by applying functions to arguments (as is the case in most languages), but by composing functions together.
 Composing functions just means that they are applied sequentially one after another: `f composed with g` means  `f (g x)` (in Haskell-style notation) or `f(g(x))` in maths- or C-style notation.
 In concatenative programming, `g f` usually means `f composed with g`, so that the functions are written in the order they are called (and so data flows from left-to-right).

-An alternative but equivalent way of thinking about this is that the functions are excuted sequentially, taking their arguments from a stack and returning their arguments to the stack.
+An alternative but equivalent way of thinking about this is that the functions are executed sequentially, taking their arguments from a stack and returning their arguments to the stack.

 A much more comprehensive introduction to concatenative programming can be found in [Why Concatenative Programming Matters](https://evincarofautumn.blogspot.ch/2012/02/why-concatenative-programming-matters.html) by Jon Purdy.